k1mk8/CoverDetectionHub/README.md

    - Based on the partial injection method from [Batlle-Roca et al.](https://arxiv.org/pdf/2407.14364).
   - We inject a segment of an original piece (Abracadabra) into other tracks to create partial covers, then measure how well each model detects the covers.
 2. Covers80 evaluation - the samples were compared on a "pairwise" basis, i.e., pairs of tracks were selected either from the same groups (in which case they were considered covers) or from different groups (in which case they were classified as non-covers).
+3. Synthetic Distracted Dataset
+   - Our own implementation of new dataset.
+We are adding a background song to original one.

 ## Unit Tests